Last updated:

 Each business entity gets one EIN.
 If you have multiple businesses (or form a second LLC later), each one gets its own EIN.
 You only need one ITIN — it stays with you as an individual regardless of how many businesses you have.

-One practical reason many self-employed ITIN holders get an EIN even as a sole proprietor: privacy on W-9 forms.
-When a client or company pays you more than $600 in a year, they'll ask you to fill out a W-9 to issue a 1099.
-The W-9 asks for your tax ID number.
-As a sole proprietor, you can enter either your ITIN or your EIN — and using your EIN keeps your personal ITIN off paperwork that circulates to multiple parties.
+An EIN protects your privacy on W-9 forms.
+When a client pays you more than $600 in a year, they ask you to complete a W-9 with your tax ID so they can issue a 1099.
+As a sole proprietor you may enter your EIN instead of your ITIN, keeping your personal number off paperwork shared with multiple parties.

 Frequently Asked Questions